Contents:

 History of the 1948 Roosevelt Dime

-Sculptor John R. Sinnock’s portrait won approval for its likeness and simplicity.
+Sculptor John R. Sinnock’s portrait won.

 The Mint phased out the Mercury design to reflect modern leadership and social change.